 - Licenses permitting retail sales outlets to sell and deliver marijuana to consumers.

-The Oglala Sioux became the first Native American tribe to pass into law and establish a cannabis market in a state where marijuana is currently illegal earlier this year.
+Earlier this year, the Oglala Sioux became the first Native American tribe to pass into law and establish a cannabis market in a state where marijuana is currently illegal.
 The tribal council is now working to enact laws regarding the legalization and regulation of marijuana.